SNTSVV/SMRL_EclipsePlugin/README.md

 ![SMRL Test Execution Result](/Documentation/images/SMRL_TestExecution_Improved.png)

+A project with a larger catalog of MRs is available at: https://zenodo.org/record/7702754/files/Software.zip?download=1

 ## Compiling the SMRL Eclipse plugin (only for contributors)

 Import all the projects except SMRL_testWorkspace as Eclipse projects.